mitchellh/cli/README.md

 * Automatic help flag recognition of `-h`, `--help`, etc.

+* Helpers for interacting with the terminal, such as outputting information, asking for input, etc. These are optional, you can always interact with the terminal however you choose.

 * Use of Go interfaces/types makes augmenting various parts of the library a piece of cake.